-In the post-SOX compliance era, companies and government agencies risk financial liability and damage to their reputations for privacy law violations and data breaches.
-Consumers, patients, scientists, soldiers, and students expect and need confidentiality.
-The data putting everyone at risk includes:
+In the post-SOX compliance era, companies and government agencies risk financial liability and brand damage from privacy law violations and data breaches.
+Consumers, patients, scientists, soldiers, and students need and demand confidentiality.
+The data at risk includes:

-- Personally identifiable information (PII) used alone or with other data to identify, contact, or locate someone; e.g. name, address, phone number, or national ID number.
+Used alone or with other data to identify, contact, or locate someone.
+Examples include name, address, phone number, and national ID number.
 Government regulations like SSAE16 SOC2 and the GDPR, which takes effects 25 May 2018, require that all PII is protected.

 These are identifying numbers used in credit card transactions.
-Payment card industry data security standard (PCI DSS) require card issuers, merchants, and testers to encrypt, tokenize, and so on.
+The Payment Card Industry Data Security Standard (PCI DSS) requires card issuers, merchants, and testers to encrypt, tokenize, and otherwise protect this information.